Beginner's guide to Multimodal AI Models in 2025. AI processing text, images, audio.

 If you’re pushing boundaries:

-• Primary need: State-of-the-art performance
+• Primary need: State-of-the-art performance and novel architecture.

-• Recommended model: ImageBind or custom architectures
+• Recommended model: Meta’s ImageBind or Google’s PaLM 2 with multimodal extensions.

-• Budget: $1000+/month
+• Budget: $1000+/month for significant compute.

-• Key feature: Multi-modal fusion capabilities
+• Key feature: Advanced multi-modal fusion and reasoning capabilities.

 Real-World Implementation Guide